 Watch more The Well Armed Woman TODAY Videos Here

-Your choice to carry and own a gun for self-protection says that you are willing to take the life of someone if necessary in order to save your life or the lives of those you love.
+Your choice to carry and own a gun for self-protection says that you are willing to take the life of someone if necessary to save your life or the lives of those you love.
 This is a very significant statement that has very serious ramifications.
 Could you use it?
-We of course don’t own a gun to “kill”, we own a gun to “defend” and the firing at a human being is the absolute last resort and is only justified to prevent death or grievous bodily harm from being inflicted on yourself or a loved one.
-The decision to possess a gun carries with it the moral responsibly to use the utmost care and good judgment.
+We don’t own a gun to “kill,” we own a gun to “defend” and the firing at a human being is the absolute last resort and is only justified to prevent death or grievous bodily harm from being inflicted on yourself or a loved one.
+The decision to possess a gun carries with it the moral responsibility to use the utmost care and good judgment.